ganehag/open-modbusgateway/README.md

   - `clean_session`: Whether to use a clean session for the MQTT connection.
 Must be either `true` or `false`.
   - `request_topic`: The topic used for receiving requests.
   - `response_topic`: The topic used to send responses.
+  - `ca_cert_path`: The path to the CA certificate file.
+If this option is not specified, the CA certificate will not be used.
+  - `cert_path`: The path to the certificate file.
+If this option is not specified, the certificate will not be used.
+  - `key_path`: The path to the key file.
+If this option is not specified, the key will not be used.

 - `rule`: This section contains the settings for the Modbus communication filtering.
 It can appear multiple times in the config file.
 Each section has the following options:
   - `ip`: The IP address of the Modbus device, it must be an IPv6 address or an IPv4 address encoded in IPv6 format, and it must also include a subnet mask.